starlitriver/starlitriver.github.io/content/biology/cell biology/spindle apparatus.md

 permalink:
 ---

-in cell biology, the spindle apparatus is a structure in eukaryotes that forms during [[cell division]] to separate [[sister chromatids]]
+In cell biology, the spindle apparatus is a structure in eukaryotic cells that forms during [[cell division]] to separate [[sister chromatids]].

-the spindle apparatus is composed of hundreds of proteins
+The spindle apparatus is composed of hundreds of proteins.

-it is referred to as the mitotic spindle during mitosis it is referred to as the meiotic spindle during meiosis